Himalaypatel75/NLTK-Spacy-NLP/README.md

 # NLTK-Spacy-NLP
-NLTK and Spacy for text processing
+NLTK and Spacy are the most popular natural language processing library out there!